What to expect when attending an appointment.

 While many things have changed in our community, one thing has remained the same: our commitment to your safety.

-- Grace Health has begun providing telemedicine visits to our patients in an effort to prevent the spread of COVID-19.
-A provider is able to speak with you using your smart phone or computer.
+- Grace Health provides telemedicine (virtual) visits and in-person visits for our patients.
+During your telehealth visit, a provider is able to speak with you using your smart phone or computer.
 If the provider is unable to obtain as much physical exam information as is needed to diagnose your problem, they will refer you to be seen by one of our on-site providers at Grace Health.
-Need instructions on how to join your zoom (telehealth) visit?
+Need instructions on how to join your telehealth (virtual) visit?
 Click here for more information.

 - We are screening everyone prior to entering the building for COVID-19.
 If you have any symptom of respiratory illness (cold, influenza, or COVID-19), a nurse will evaluate the severity of your symptoms.
 If you have mild symptoms, we will provide you with education about caring for yourself at home.
 If you have more severe symptoms, a provider will evaluate you using telemedicine and determine if you can safely care for yourself at home, or if you need to be seen by one of our on-site providers or in the emergency department.

-- Grace Health is now providing COVID-19 testing.
-The test site is open Monday – Friday 8:00 am – 4:00 pm.
-To be screened for symptoms and scheduled for a testing appointment, if you qualify, call Grace Health’s Testing Hotline at (269) 441-3463.
+- Grace Health is providing COVID-19 testing.
+The test site is open Monday and Friday 12:00 pm – 4:00 pm and Tuesday – Thursday 12:00 pm – 3:00 pm.
+To be screened for symptoms and scheduled for a testing appointment, call Grace Health at (269) 965-8866.
 An order from a healthcare provider and an appointment for a testing time are needed.
 If you are a Grace Health patient, call (269) 965-8866 for a virtual (telemedicine) appointment with a provider who can order the testing.
 If you are not a Grace Health patient, contact your primary care provider who can order the test to be completed at Grace Health.
 If you do not have a primary care provider, and you would like to become a Grace Health patient, please call Grace Health at (269) 965-8866 for an appointment.
 At this time, testing is prioritized for those who have very specific symptoms (fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, body aches, new loss of taste or smell) or are first responders, healthcare workers and essential workers (example: people who have continued to work in transportation, food service, and grocery stores).
 Testing is being done with a nasal swab.
 Grace Health is not offering the blood antibody test at this time.
 The COVID-19 test is being performed by Bronson Battle Creek Hospital.
 The cost for the testing is $145, however, due to federal funding under the CARES Act, there should be no cost to you.

 - We have cancelled medical and dental walk-in hours.
-Please call for a same-day telemedicine appointment: 269-965-8866.
+Please call for a same-day telemedicine or in-person appointment: 269-965-8866.

 - Adults being seen on-site at Grace Health should not bring any visitor unless they need help walking or are developmentally delayed.
 Patients will be screened several times (via phone when scheduling an appointment and prior to entering the building).
 Patients must wear a mask to enter the building.
 If you do not have a mask, one will be provided.
 One parent may accompany a child/children, however children who are not being seen for a visit should not enter the building.
 We request that extra visitors wait in their vehicle.
 This is for the safety of our patients and staff as many people will be infected without having any symptoms now that COVID is in our community.
 Thank you for your understanding.